zuivu/porsche-forecast-sale/README.md

 - Does physical & grossall data inclzde the netimporteranddealer?

-- premises_in_sales : Local sales on Porsches own sales sides
+- premises_in_sales : Local sales on Porsches own sales sides Start of prod, start of sales -> Macan: just had start of sales, customers can now order it.
+Stock is prepared and now customers can order the car.
+End of prod: car is not produced in factory but can still be bought.
+If all cars produced have been sold, than this is called end of sales.

+These dates are called premises.

 phd?